axboe/fio/HOWTO.rst

 	turns on verbose logging from libcurl, 2 additionally enables HTTP IO tracing.
 Default is **0**

+.. option:: http_range_header=bool : [http]

+	Use :option:`blocksize` for range reads instead of the object size for read I/O.

+	By default, the HTTP engine treats :option:`blocksize` as the size of the object to read or write, and appends the block start/end offsets to the :option:`filename` to create the target object path.
+With this parameter enabled, two changes take place: the object path will instead be the filename directly for both read and write I/O, and blocksize and :option:`offset` will be used to set the "Range" header on read requests to issue partial reads of the object.
+The blocksize is still used to set the size of the object for writes.

 .. option:: uri=str : [nbd]

 	Specify the NBD URI of the server to test.
 The string